ivonh/Taboo/README.md

 1), Collaborative approach to designing 4 UX screens as part of task 1 of this project

 2), Development of Back-end to be done after UXX screens

+3), Use npm i to install all packages to run app, this installs all required packages for Application BEWARE some items such as we